 The expensive parts of France are along the Mediterranean, the Loire Valley, and the Dordogne.
 The most expensive cities are Paris, Nice, Lyon, and Bordeaux.
 However, Nice comes in 29th on the backpacker index, after mostly eastern European destinations and before other top European cities which are more expensive.

 Again, whichever city you choose, you can visit on a budget.
 Even in the south of France, places like Nice, Antibes/Juan-les-Pins have budget accommodation and restaurants.

-Much of the centre of France is cheaper, and glorious.
-I love the Auvergne particularly for its mountainous scenery and huge river valleys, its sense of peace and its slow pace of life.
+Much of the center of France is cheaper, and glorious.
+The Auvergne is particularly lovely for its mountainous scenery and huge river valleys, its sense of peace and its slow pace of life.
 And it is very cheap!

 Eat Well, but Cheaply

 If you don’t know where to eat, look at the menus outside (all have current menus and prices), and look inside to see how many locals are eating there; they usually know a bargain!
 Also remember that many restaurants, even the most expensive, have set menus.
 So don’t ignore those Michelin-starred places; try the lunch menu and it may be a bit more expensive than the bistro next door, but it also may be the experience of a lifetime.
 (Just remember that the wine lists will probably be exorbitant!)